-Though more detailed research is in progress, the outcomes of Finch’s research findings are positive so far.
-Compared to students in traditional environments, students who attend recovery high schools are:
+Though more detailed research is in progress, the outcomes of Finch’s previous studies on the effects of recovery schools are positive so far.
+Compared to students in traditional environments, students who attend recovery high schools are more likely to report:

-- More likely to report abstinence from alcohol, marijuana and other drugs after six months
+- Abstinence from alcohol, marijuana and other drugs after six months.

 How to Build a Culture of Recovery in Schools

-The best system to care for students in recovery requires building supports into the fabric of a public school district, Finch said.
+The best system to care for students in recovery requires weaving supports into the fabric of a public-school district, Finch said.